How to Support Your Colleagues in India in This Challenging Time

 While many countries start to ease their lockdowns and have more people vaccinated, India is counting the loss of their loved ones at a staggering rate.

 This crisis has affected not only businesses in India, but also worldwide, as many organizations either have offices in or work with colleagues that are based in India.
 For me, because of how Covid has impacted my life, the crisis in India has hit close to my heart.
-I personally feel compelled to help my colleagues there.
+I feel compelled to help my colleagues there.
 I know that many of you reading this blog are also wondering how you can offer assistance to your co-workers facing this crisis.

 Read what my colleagues and I are doing to support our team in India and what you can do too.